moorejm/Getting-and-Cleaning-Data/README.md

 * activity_labels.txt (activity labels for numbers listed in "y_test" and "y_train")
 * features.txt (list of all measured variables)

-The files are imported into R using the read.table() command and then equivalent files from the test and train data sets are combined using the rbind() command.
+The files are imported into R using the read.table() command and then the equivalent files from the test and train data sets (e.g., x_test and x_train) are combined using the rbind() command.

 **Example:**
 ```